MaishaMasnoon/LanguageLearningApp/README.md

 ## React Native Language Learning Application

 Programmed a Japanese language learning application using JavaScript and React Native framework.
 This application has multiple levels consisting of various exercises that will enable the user to learn the basics of Japanese language.
 Exercises have audio functionalities to help the end-user learn the pronunciation of Japanese characters.
-Implemented digital flash card that tranlates english words to Japanese words.
+Implemented digital flash card that translates english words to Japanese words.

 </BR>Home Page Demo: